gatsbyjs/gatsby/docs/blog/2019-03-25-behind-the-scenes-what-makes-gatsby-great/index.md

 Genuine question, every page is loaded immediatley [sic] on click.
 Seriously never seen such a quick website before.
 Any insight as to how they're able to achieve this?
 </pullquote>

-Fun fact--that website in question is [reactjs.org](https://reactjs.org) which is, as you may or may not know, is an application built with and powered by Gatsby 💪
+Fun fact--that website in question is [reactjs.org](https://reactjs.org) which, as you may or may not know, is an application built with and powered by Gatsby 💪

 In an effort to answer this initial question, this post outlines several foundational techniques that Gatsby enables _by default_ to deliver this experience.
 Specifically: